algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 where `mnem` is the mnemonic for the instruction and the rest are parameters when necessary.
 For alignment reasons, we allow more than one space before the parameters.

+The parameters can either be a register, an immediate value or a label depending on the instruction.

-A label should be on a line with no instruction, written in camel case, and followed by a colon: `camelCase:`.
+A label declaration should be on a line with no instruction, written in camel case, and followed by a colon: `camelCase:`.
 A label may only be defined once in a file but jumped to or called any amount of time.

 A line only composed with whitespace is to be ignored.